Sosoococ/Natnet_Python/README.md

      $ python optitrack_thread_test.py
     ``

-**Note:** it is now available for Linux or Windows, for other system, please modify the line from 280 to 284 of the **NatNetClient.py**
+# Note:
-``result.bind((self.local_ip_address, port))`` for ``result.bind((self.multicast_address, port))``
+It is now available for Linux or Windows, for other system, please modify the line from 280 to 284 of the **NatNetClient.py** ``result.bind((self.local_ip_address, port))`` for ``result.bind((self.multicast_address, port))``